 Karya Lustig, MA, ISS

 Lustig came to PHI from her independent consultancy where she provided program development and evaluation services to the Community Health Center Network and La Clinica de la Raza.
 She served as training manager and developed the first staff training department (serving over 700 staff) in a community health center in California.
-Lustig’s commitment to public health spans over three decades from policy work to providing direct service to underserved individuals as a case manager and social worker.
+Lustig’s commitment to public health spans over three decades from policy work to providing direct service as a case manager and social worker.